The Role of Vitamins and Minerals in our Health

 While all vitamins are involved in some biochemical reactions, not all supplements serve the same purpose since we may simply take them to improve digestion (e.g., fiber supplements).

-The major vitamins and supplements you need to consider
+The major vitamins and minerals you need to consider

 Vitamin A is an umbrella term used to describe numerous compounds known as retinoids, which mediate many physiological and biochemical reactions.